Beautyberry jelly can be made from the native American Beautyberry shrub. It makes a gorgeous sweet gift for everyone on your list.

-This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission ) Click here to read my full disclosure policy.
+This post contains some affiliate links (that means if you make a purchase after clicking a link, there's no additional cost to you, but I will earn a very small commission ) i.e. as an Amazon Associate, I earn from qualifying purchases.
+Click here to read my full disclosure policy.

-Picking a quart of berries wasn’t too hard.
+Picking a quart of berries wasn't too hard.
 Just place a bowl under the branch and rub the berry clusters between your fingers.
 They easily pop right off and into the bowl.
-Then you need to wash them up to make sure all the bugs, dirt and as much of the extra stems are removed.
+Then you need to wash them up to make sure all the bugs, dirt, and as much of the extra stems as possible are removed.

 I followed the directions from the Sure Jell pectin box, but you can find plenty of other recipes and videos about making your own beautyberry jelly online.

-What you are doing is making juice, by boiling the berries in water and straining the liquid, much like making an herbal infusion.
+What you are doing is making juice, by boiling the berries in water and straining the liquid, much like making a tea or an herbal infusion.

-Once you have the “juice” it’s simply a matter of adding the Sure Jell pectin and the proper amount of sugar to create the jelly.
-I could not believe how delicious this jelly turned out.
-And what a pretty color, not purple but a vibrant magenta.
+Once you have the "juice" it's simply a matter of adding the Sure Jell pectin and the proper amount of sugar to create the jelly.
+I could not believe how well this jelly turned out.
+Such a pretty color, not purple, but a vibrant magenta.
 Next time I might increase the cooking time to make it a little firmer.
 Other than that I loved it and I hope you do too.